taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 This system verified the following requirements:

-- ✅ REQ-01: The system succesfully accepetd the ON/OFF command from the user - component requirement satisfied by a switch on the power source.
+- ✅ REQ-01: The system succesfully accepted the ON/OFF command from the user - component requirement satisfied by a switch on the power source.
 - ✅ REQ-02: The system acquired pressure measurements which were converted to altitude values.
 The average sampling rate across the pressure measurements was 67 Hz (67 samples/sec)
 - ✅ REQ-03: The system acquired 3-axis acceleration measurements.
 The sampling rate across the accelerations measurements was 67 Hz (67 samples/sec).
 - ✅ REQ-04: The system succesfully timestamped all data measurements at an avaerge interval of 15 ms.